baravdish/baravdish.github.io/_posts/2025-10-04-deeplearning-project-VisionTransformer-part4.md

         return out

-This is the mental model we will use.
+This is the mental model I use.
 I like to think in PyTorch as it is cleaner to sketch mental code and simpler to read.
 We will see how it translates to C++ and ONNX later on.
 Something to note is linear layer + permutation vs 1x1 2D convolutions which probably is faster computationally.